List of awards and nominations received by Joaquin Phoenix

 Joaquin Phoenix is an American actor known for his leading performances in film.
-Over his career he has received several accolades including an Academy Award, a British Academy Film Award, two Critics' Choice Movie Awards two Golden Globe Awards, a Grammy Award, and a Screen Actors Guild Award as well as Best Actor prizes from both the Cannes Film Festival and the Venice International Film Festival.
+Over his career he has received several accolades including an Academy Award, an Actor Award, a British Academy Film Award, two Critics' Choice Awards, two Golden Globes, and a Grammy Award, as well as Best Actor prizes from both the Cannes Film Festival and the Venice International Film Festival.

 Phoenix received the Academy Award for Best Actor for his role as Arthur Fleck / Arthur in the psychological thriller Joker (2019).
 He was Oscar-nominated for playing a corrupt Roman Emperor in the epic historical action-drama Gladiator (2000), country music star Johnny Cash in the biographical musical drama Walk the Line (2005), and a traumatized war veteran in the psychological drama The Master (2012).
 He also won the Cannes Film Festival Award for Best Actor for playing a hired enforcer in the neo-noir crime thriller You Were Never Really Here (2017) and the Venice International Film Festival's Volpi Cup for Best Actor for his performance in the drama The Master (2012).

 As a child he, was briefly credited as Leaf Phoenix.
 For his role in the 1984 ABC Afterschool Special Backwards: The Riddle of Dyslexia he was nominated for the Young Artist Award for Best Young Actor in a Family Film Made for Television, with his brother River Phoenix.
 For the 1989 comedy Parenthood he was nominated for the Young Artist Award for Best Leading Young Actor in a Feature Film.